Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Related Work

 Our approach needs no training and falls into the third category.
-Recent methods have discovered that CLIP's final-layer exhibits poor spatial consistency and proposed various modifications.
-For instance, SCLIP~\cite{wang2023sclip} replaces the original Q-K attention with the combination of Q-Q and K-K attention, to enhance correlation.
+Recent methods have discovered that CLIP's final layer exhibits poor spatial consistency and proposed various modifications.
+For instance, SCLIP~\cite{wang2023sclip} replaces the original $\mathbf{Q} \mathbf{K}^\top$ attention with the combination of $\mathbf{Q} \mathbf{Q}^\top$ and $\mathbf{K} \mathbf{K}^\top$ attention, to enhance correlation.
 GEM~\cite{bousselham2023grounding} proposes generalized self-self attention and a set of regularizations.
-ClearCLIP~\cite{lan2024clearclip} identifies the primary source of noise stems from the residual connections, and proposes to remove it.
-CLIPTrase~\cite{shao2024explore} proposes using self-self attention along with clustering for post-processing.
-Other works leverage vision models like DINO~\cite{dino} and SAM~\cite{sam} for providing details.
+ClearCLIP~\cite{lan2024clearclip} identifies that the primary source of noise stems from the residual connections and proposes to remove it.
+CLIPTrase~\cite{shao2024explore} notices the [CLS] token may disrupt the patch correlations and proposes using self-self attention along with clustering and denoising for post-processing.
+Other works leverage additional vision models like DINO~\cite{dino} and SAM~\cite{sam} for providing fine-grained spatial details.
 For example, CLIP-DINOiser~\cite{wysoczanska2023clipdino} refines feature maps using the affinity learned from DINO's feature correspondence, while ProxyCLIP~\cite{lan2024proxyclip} applies them to adjust attention weights.
-In contrast, our approach improves semantic coherence by exploiting CLIP's internal properties and explicitly resolving the anomaly tokens.
+In contrast, our approach improves semantic coherence by exploiting CLIP's internal properties and explicitly resolving the negative impact of anomaly tokens.